 InternshipsPrerequisites | Important Information | Format Options | Course Registration Grading | Proposal Form

-In addition to field-based projects and other leadership experiences incorporated throughout the program of study, CAS students also complete a capstone internship.
+In addition to field-based projects and other leadership experiences incorporated throughout the program of study, CAS students complete a capstone internship.
 Positioned near the end of the student’s formal academic preparation, the internship provides an opportunity for immersion in the authentic work worlds of educational leaders.
-Under the guidance of a university instructor and a field-based supervisor-mentor, students will apply and extend the knowledge and skills developed throughout their course of study.
+Under the guidance of a University instructor and a field-based supervisor-mentor, students apply and extend the knowledge and skills developed throughout their course of study.

 Prerequisites for the internship include:

 - matriculation in the CAS program;

-- at least 24 credit hours with grades of B or better, including EDUC 673 (Leadership in Educational Settings) and 3 additional required courses.
-(In the rare case when transfer credits are accepted upon admission, at least 20 of this 24- credit prerequisite must have been earned at Binghamton University);
+- at least 24 credit-hours with grades of B or better, including EDUC 673 (Leadership in Educational Settings) and three additional required courses.
+(In the rare case when transfer credits are accepted upon admission, at least 20 of this 24-credit prerequisite must have been earned at Binghamton University);

 - a completed Internship Proposal, including signature indicating approval of field-based supervisor-mentor (a certified

 administrator).
 Proposed internships will only be approved if they:

 - include leadership experiences at both the school building and district levels; (working with your mentor, complete a Job Description Form outlining your plans for your internship).

 - are grounded in the student’s Personal Plan for Self-Improvement; (New Personal Plan must be attached to the Proposal.) and

 - expand the student's leadership experiences, knowledge and skills (per NYS standards and competencies).

-and are located within a one-hour drive from university campus.
+and are located within a one-hour drive from the University.

 Students are responsible for finding or creating their own internships.
 Occasionally, intern opportunities are advertised publicly.
 However, most are developed through students’ professional networks and individualized negotiations with administrators interested in helping particular candidates advance.
 Students are encouraged to cultivate contacts and contribute to school leadership and district committee work throughout their programs of study.
 Such contributions can increase the chances that key advocates will recognize your leadership potential and support your internship proposal.